 As provided under ASC 946, the Company will generally not consolidate its investment in a company other than an investment company subsidiary or a controlled operating company whose business consists of providing services to the Company.
 Accordingly, the Company consolidated the results of the Company's wholly owned investment company subsidiaries (Fund II, Fund III, and the Taxable Subsidiaries) in its consolidated financial statements.
-The Company does not consolidate its interest in Capitala Senior Loan Fund II, LLC ("CSLF II") because the investment is not considered a substantially wholly owned investment company subsidiary.
-Further, CSLF II is a joint venture for which shared power exists relating to the decisions that most significantly impact the economic performance of the entity.
+The Company did not consolidate its interest in Capitala Senior Loan Fund II, LLC ("CSLF II") during the periods it was in existence because the investment was not considered a substantially wholly owned investment company subsidiary.
+Further, CSLF II was a joint venture for which shared power existed relating to the decisions that most significantly impacted the economic performance of the entity.
 See Note 4 to the consolidated financial statements for a description of the Company's investment in CSLF II.